Reference 07 — Host embedding

 Conformance: P2 on each.
 The cycle is structurally fine; explicit source routing is what makes it operationally fine.

-WAN: edge sites linked via QUIC router
+WAN: edge sites linked by a QUIC router

-[ site A devices ]──LAN──[ A router (transport_quic + discovery_static) ]
+[ site A devices ]──LAN──[ A router (QUIC + static discovery) ]

 │